Brett-Kennedy/FormulaFeatures/README.md

 One interesting property of FormulaFeatures is that the features generated are themselves a form of XAI.
 Examining the features engineered, particularly those with strong scores, can provide insights into the data, and how the features interact with the target.
 Though, this is an approximation of the true f(x), it can be a useful approximation.
 For example, with original features A and B, it may be known that A and B are both positively associated with the target, but if A + B is significantly more strongly associated, this may be informative that there is true additive relationship between the features.

-The goal of the tool is to create a small set of powerful features, which allow potentially interpretable models, such as Decision Trees, Rule Sets, Rule Lists, Naive Bayes, and Generalized Additive Models to produce accurate models with few features, allowing them to be quite interpretable.
+The goal of the tool is to create a small set of powerful features, which allow potentially interpretable models, such as Decision Trees, Decision Tables, Rule Sets, Rule Lists, Naive Bayes, ikNN, Genetic Decision Trees, Additive Decsision Trees, and Generalized Additive Models to produce accurate models with few features, allowing them to be quite interpretable.
 Though in some cases it may be debatable if the overall interpretability is increased or decreased when using more than a few complex features.
 In these cases, it may be advised to tune the maximum number of iterations (and hense maximum complexity of the engineered features) or the number of engineered features used in an interpretable model.
+Or to simply manually filter any features produced by FormulaFeatures if they appear too complex for a given audience.

-With Decision Trees, the engineered features generated tend to be put at the top of the trees (as these are the most powerful features, but no single features can split the data perfectly at any step), with the original features lower in the tree, which can create fairly interpretable trees.
+With Decision Trees, the engineered features generated tend to be put at the top of the trees (as these are the most powerful features, best able to maximize information gain), but no single feature can split the data perfectly at any step.
+Other feaetures are used lower in the tree, which tend to be simpler engineered features (based only only two original features), or the original features.
+On the whole, this can produce fairly interpretable decision trees.

+Where there are feature interactions, decsion trees can often deal with these well, but by creating very deep trees, where the data space is divided into each combination of the two (or more features).
+This can work well in terms of accuracy (though it does mean that splits lower in the tree are based on fewer and fewer samples, so become progressively less reliable).
+But, large decision trees are effectively incomprehensible.
+They are very difficult for people to assess.
+Much of the power of FormulaFeatures is in generating single features that can allow single (or a small number of) splits in a decision tree, that can remove the need for many nodes if using only the original features.

 FormulaFeatures is not likely to help with state of the art models for tabular data such as CatBoost, which tend to be able to capture feature interactions quite effectively in any case.
 In some cases, this may improve accuracy to a small degree, but it is intended for use primarily with interpretable models.

-## Scaling
+## Scaling the features

 For some model types, such as SVM and kNN models, the features engineered by FormulaFeatures may be on quite different scales than the orginal features, and may need to be scaled.